protontypes/open-sustainable-technology/README.md

 - [Emoncms](https://github.com/emoncms/emoncms) - A powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
 - [FlexMeasures](https://github.com/SeitaBV/flexmeasures) - A platform for building energy flexibility services with forecasting and scheduling, written in Python & offering a USEF-conform API.
 - [STM32 Energy Monitoring](https://github.com/openenergymonitor/STM32) - The following resources are a work in progress guide to using the STM32 platform for energy monitoring, being written as part of development work into the next generation of OpenEnergyMonitor hardware.
+- [EHMASS](https://github.com/davidusb-geek/emhass) - Energy Management for Home Assistant, is a Python module designed to optimize your home energy interfacing with Home Assistant.

 ### Energy Distribution and Grids